Feature Selection Methods for Uplift Modeling and Heterogeneous Treatment Effect: Introduction

-Although feature selection is an important topic for uplift modeling, it has been rarely discussed in the literature.
-Feature selection methods for classic machine learning problems have been well studied \cite{bolon2013review,chandrashekar2014survey,tang2014feature}.
-However, as we will show, these methods are ineffective for solving feature selection problem for uplift modeling.
-Therefore, it is necessary to develop and discuss feature selection methods specifically for uplift modeling.
+Feature selection methods for conventional machine learning problems have been well studied \cite{bolon2013review,chandrashekar2014survey,tang2014feature}.
+Nevertheless, as this paper will show, these methods are ineffective for solving feature selection problems for uplift modeling.
+The main reason is that such methods try to select predictive features of the outcome variable, which may not be the features related with treatment effect variability.

+This paper assumes the data for uplift modeling is collected from a randomized experiment (a.k.a A/B testing \cite{kohavi2020trustworthy}), which is often the case in practice.
+It is essential to differentiate the feature selection methods for uplift modeling based on data from randomized experiments and the feature selection methods developed for observational causal inference.
+Feature selection algorithms for observational causal inference, such as the lasso-based approach proposed by \cite{shortreed2017outcome}, are designed to help models whose goal is to reduce confounding.
+These methods are out of scope for discussion in this paper as the framework and goals are different.

-We contribute to this area from both methodological and empirical evaluation perspectives.
-Specifically: \begin{itemize} \item We propose multiple feature selection methods for uplift modeling. \item We evaluate feature selection methods with various uplift models, in both synthetic and real data settings, in order to provide empirical evidence of method performance. \item We demonstrate that important features for uplift modeling are different from important features for standard machine learning problems, and that feature selection methods for standard machine learning problems are sub-optimal in the uplift modeling context. \item We make the proposed filter methods available in CausalML Python package \cite{chen2020causalml}. \end{itemize}
+This work contributes to the feature selection of uplift modeling from both methodological and empirical perspectives, specifically: \begin{itemize} \item Five filter methods and two types of embedded methods are proposed as feature selection methods for uplift modeling, each with its advantages, enriching the solution space for solving this problem. \item These feature selection methods are empirically evaluated and compared with ordinary feature selection methods as benchmarks on two data sets.
+One synthetic dataset is generated for this study and made available online \cite{zhao_zhenyu_2022_6342553}, and the other dataset is from Megafon Uplift Competition training data \cite{megafon2021}. \item This study demonstrates logically and empirically that the ordinary feature selection methods for conventional machine learning models are sub-optimal in the uplift modeling context. \item To make these feature selection methods easily accessible for broad applications, the proposed methods are implemented in the \textit{CausalML} \cite{chen2020causalml} open-source package. \end{itemize}

+It is worth noting that the proposed feature selection methods are not only useful for uplift modeling purpose, but also useful for studying HTE in general.
+It can serve as an exploratory analysis of the feature space to narrow down the set of features causing HTE \cite{kl2015}.
+Such insights can identify pain points for specific user cohorts and iterate treatment intervention designs.